UF in New Zealand - Biodiversity and Conservation

 Department of Wildlife Ecology and Conservation

-Study Abroad Program, will be offered again Summer B, 2020
+Study Abroad Program, will be offered Summer B, 2022

-More Information: Contact Dr. Mark Hostetler, 846-0568, TAKING APPLICATION NOW!
-Class will be formed by December 7th so send inquiries to email@example.com
+More Information: 2021 program had to be cancelled due to COVID-19.
+If interested in taking the program in 2022, contact Dr. Mark Hostetler, firstname.lastname@example.org.
+TAKING INQUIRIES NOW!
+Class is limited to 10 people and will be formed by December 7th so send inquiries to Dr. Hostetler.

 Course Titles and Credits

 WIS 4905 Biodiversity Conservation and Management (3 credits)

 WIS 4905 New Zealand Flora and Fauna (3 credits)

 Click below to learn more about what the class did in New Zealand each year.
 Lots of photos and descriptions!